 You may receive detailed information by contacting UB's Office of Financial Aid.

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants to students who commit to teach in a high-need field at a public or private elementary or secondary school that serves students from low-income families.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants to students who commit to (among other requirements) teach:

 High-need fields* offered through the Graduate School of Education at UB are identified below: